 The optional revision courses are additional opportunities to clarify open questions concerning the content of the lecture.
 Moreover, they allow to discuss topics and advanced questions that go beyond the scope of the course.

-At the begin of the course, two recapitulation lessons are offered to review the required preliminaries on linear systems' theory.
+At the begin of the module, two recapitulation lessons are offered to review the required preliminaries on linear systems' theory.

 Typeset lecture notes, exercises, homework and solutions, as well as additional material, are available for download (moodle).